 What is your design objective?

-Are there visual standards you want to emulate?
+Are there visual or blog design standards you want to emulate?
 Who is already doing content well in your space?
 What does it look like?
 It makes a lot of sense to look at the examples of the content marketers who have come before you and look at the different elements of their site.
 Identify which ones you like and don’t and build those design specifications into your strategy.

 How prominent do you want to make your company brand?
 If this sounds like a crazy question, consider your objectives and how likely you are to achieve them if your readers are aware that ultimately you are trying to sell to them.
 If you are looking to establish trust with your readers before entering into a deeper relationship, you may want to consider toning down the size of your logo and the amount of promotion.